rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-When called without arguments like this, it creates an HTML `<form>` tag which, when submitted, will POST to the current page.
+When called without arguments, it creates an HTML `<form>` tag which, when submitted, will POST to the current page.
 For example, assuming the current page is a home page at `/home`, the generated HTML will look like this:

 ```html
 <form action="/home" accept-charset="UTF-8" method="post">